prevwong/reka.js/packages/core/README.md

 ### Portable :car:

-Reka computes a component instance from its State by outputing a simple JSON structure called the `View`:
+Reka computes a component instance from its State by outputting a simple JSON structure called the `View`:

 ```tsx
 // Compute a View for the Counter component